dartlua/lua_vm/README.md

 ![Banner](https://github.com/dartlua/luart/img/top_banner.png)

 # Lua-Dart
 A Dart project which aims to provide better Lua experience (such as hot fix) in Dart.
-With this project,
-you can execute Lua binary on your device to implement extra function.
+With this project, you can execute Lua binary on your device to implement extra function.

-Such as hot fix:
-On your device, Load Lua binary from your server, execute this binary to login website A and get cookie of it.
-After website A change its login workflow or api,
-You no need to publish a new version of your app,
-Just update Lua script on your server.

 # Feature
 - All platform support.(iOS Android Web)
-- Execute compiled binary to save compile time on device.
+- Execute compiled binary on device.
-- No platform specific code.
-- Pure.
-Only for execute Lua script.

 # TODO
 - [x] Read Lua binary.